zcrayman/tut-rest/4/README.md

 ## Summary

-The Spring `RestTemplate` provides a powerful means of functionally interacting with your RESTful services, regardless of your choice of testing framework.
+The Spring `RestTemplate` is a powerful means of functionally interacting with your RESTful services, regardless of your testing framework.
 Here you've implemented a minimal set of functional tests, looking specifically at ensuring that new Order resources can be created.
-Your REST service is moving closer and closer to production and opening the doors to usage by all those high-profile aggregators.
+Your REST service is moving closer to production use by all those high-profile aggregators.

-There's just one hitch, how do you ensure that only legitimate aggregators can submit Orders to your system?
+There's just one hitch.
+How do you ensure that only legitimate aggregators can submit Orders to your system?
 It's time to secure your RESTful service.

 [Next… Securing your Service with Spring Security](../5/)